SangsakaWira/SKIN-Cancer-FP-Bangkit/README.md

 This is an application that can make it easier for doctors and the general public to be able to predict skin diseases by taking pictures of the skin with a smartphone camera.

+You can download the app on google play here is the link: https://play.google.com/store/apps/details?id=org.tensorflow.lite.codedirect.dermiscan
 ![Landing and Mobile App](web-mobile.PNG)

-You can also predict via the website
+You can also predict via the website at dermiscan.co.id
 ![Landing and Predict](web-predict.PNG)

 ### Dataset & Model